fractal-net/fractal/README.md

 # Fractal: Text-to-Video Generation Grid for Edge-Node Inference

 Fractal, taking inspiration from Manifold Labs' Deterministic Verification Network, is utilizing deterministic verification to create a grid of decentralized nodes to perform inference for video generation.
-By incentivizing users to host text-to-image models, this subnet allows Fractal to develop a mechanism that optimizes how end-user inference requests are handled to minimize latency.
+By incentivizing users to host text-to-video models, this subnet allows Fractal to develop a mechanism that optimizes how end-user inference requests are handled to minimize latency.
 Additionally, the subnet is incredibly gamification-resistant, as a random seed is generated for each inference request, and if the Verifier and Prover seeds do not match, the Prover will be penalized.

 Currently supporting python>=3.9,<3.11.

 > Note: The storage subnet is in an alpha stage and is subject to rapid development.

 # Table of Contents
 1. [Compute Requirements](#compute-requirements)